Abramson Smith Waldsmith LLP

 Lunghi v.
 Clark Equipment Co.
 (1984) 153 Cal.App.3d 485

-This case established the right of a plaintiff in a products liability case to have the jury instructed on the law of negligence, as well as strict liability, and established the right of one party to call as a witness another party’s expert if that party has decided not to call its expert as a witness at trial.
+This case established the right of a plaintiff in a product liability case to have the jury instructed on the law of negligence, as well as strict liability, and established the right of one party to call as a witness another party’s expert if that party has decided not to call its expert as a witness at trial.
 This seminal case was the first in California to recognize a duty of manufacturers to conduct an adequate warning and retrofit campaign when it discovers dangerous propensities in its product after its sale.
 Lunghi has been cited as authority for the following California Civil Jury Instructions (CACI) which are routinely given to California civil juries in products liability cases: CACI 1204 (burden of proof to prove design defect for a products liability case) and CACI 1223 (negligence for the breach of the duty to warn, recall or retrofit a product that is already on the market).

 Family v.
 Target Stores – $671,000 verdict